 Buddhism teaches that wisdom should be developed with compassion.
 At one extreme, you could be kindhearted but a fool and at the other extreme, you could attain knowledge without any emotion or compassion.
 Buddhism uses the middle path to develop both compassion and wisdom.
 True wisdom is not simply, believing what we are told but instead experiencing and understanding truth and reality.
 Wisdom requires an open, objective, unbigoted mind.
 The Buddhist path requires courage, patience, flexibility and intelligence.

 His Holiness the Dalai Lama is a man of peace.

 In 1989 he was awarded the Nobel Peace Prize for his non-violent struggle for the liberation of Tibet.
 He has consistently advocated policies of non-violence, even in the face of extreme aggression.

 His Holiness has travelled to more than 62 countries spanning 6 continents.
 He has met with presidents, prime ministers and crowned rulers of major nations.
 He has held dialogues with the heads of different religions and many well-known scientists.

 Since 1959 His Holiness has received over 84 awards, honorary doctorates, prizes, etc, in recognition of his message of peace, non-violence, inter-religious understanding, universal responsibility and compassion.
 His Holiness has also authored more than 72 books.

 Opportunity to grow

-We are looking for a Retreat Manager from March 2018.
+We are looking for Retreat Leaders / Managers throughout 2018.

 Free accomodation and living allowence paid to hands on, can do, mature individual (or couple) wishing to support and develop our community project. - minimum commitment three months.